-GDP Annual Growth Rate in Rwanda averaged 7.51 percent from 2000 until 2020, reaching an all time high of 13.40 percent in the first quarter of 2007 and a record low of 0.30 percent in the first quarter of 2017.
+GDP Annual Growth Rate in Rwanda averaged 7.18 percent from 2000 until 2020, reaching an all time high of 13.40 percent in the first quarter of 2007 and a record low of -12.40 percent in the second quarter of 2020.
 This page provides the latest reported value for - Rwanda GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Rwanda GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020.
+Rwanda GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.

 GDP Annual Growth Rate in Rwanda is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Annual Growth Rate in Rwanda to stand at 4.00 in 12 months time.
 In the long-term, the Rwanda GDP Annual Growth Rate is projected to trend around 5.00 percent in 2021 and 7.00 percent in 2022, according to our econometric models.